laurachrobak/MonoVO/README.md

 This function takes in the two images, at times t and t+1, and outputs the features that are then used to estimate the relative pose between the two frames.

 + The first step is to detect the features within the image.
-Matlab has different built in fuction for various feature detectors (i.e SURF,Harris,BRISK).
+Matlab has different built in fuction for various feature detectors (i.e SURF, Harris, BRISK).
 ```
  points_1 = detectSURFFeatures(I_1, 'MetricThreshold', 1000);
  points_2 = detectSURFFeatures(I_2, 'MetricThreshold', 1000); (lines 6-7)